aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

 - The leader election contract stores each validator's `tokens_at_stake`.

-During the block production epoch, blocks are considered valid only if they are produced by validators who have at least the `tokens_at_stake` in (their deposit in the election contract + their token balance in the staking contract).
+During the block production epoch, blocks are considered valid only if they are produced by validators who have at least the `tokens_at_stake` in (their deposit in the election contract + their token balance in the staking contract) and at least `MINIMUM_STAKE` deposited in the election contract.
+(A penalty could bring your balance below `MINIMUM_STAKE`.)

 ### CC design